SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/InitializationAndInheritance.rst

 Initialization and Inheritance
 ==============================

-.. _ClassesAndStructures_MemberwiseStructureInitializers:
+.. _InitializationAndInheritance_MemberwiseStructureInitializers:

-..
-TODO: mention that structures and enums can assign a value to self during initialization, but classes cannot.

 Memberwise Structure Initializers
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 ..
 HACK: this is currently duplicated in CustomTypes.

+..
+TODO: mention that structures and enums can assign a value to self during initialization,
+   but classes cannot.

 All structures have an automatically-generated :newTerm:`memberwise initializer`,
 which can be used to initialise the member properties of new structure instances.